railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 The figure :ref:`fig-srvplantime` shows a monthly planning session where plans are being made for each employee to spend a number of days' work on various different projects.

-In this time-focused planning approach, clients' priorities don't feature in the planning any more, but are explicit in the task list instead.
+In this time-focused planning approach, clients' priorities do not feature in the planning any more, but are explicit in the task list instead.
 So this approach helps you separate the planning of human resources on projects from the task prioritization within a project.